recipeyak/recipeyak/README.md

 docker-compose -f docker-compose-dev.yml up
 ```

+### Testing OAuth
+1. create an `.env-dev` file based on `.env-dev-example`
+2. Configure the identity provider to enable the correct redirect url.
+3. Update `settings.js` to reflect identity provider settings

 **NOTE:** delete `__pycache__/`, `*.pyc`, and `node_modules/` when using the dev
 setup as .dockerignore files are only used with `ADD` and `COPY`